 This is an example of a very important reaction; make sure you learn it, and the one for Group II metals.
 You’ll find that in the ‘some to try for yourself’ section.

 Another reaction you might have seen or done is the reaction between copper II oxide and dilute sulphuric acid.
 This is a reaction requiring heat (and a lot of stirring) to make it happen.
 Copper II oxide (CuO) is a black insoluble powder.
 Dilute sulphuric is a clear liquid.
 The products are copper II sulfate and water.
 Copper II sulfate is a pretty blue colour.
 You can tell this reaction has happened because you have a change in colour.

 Copper II oxide + dilute sulphuric acid → copper sulfate + water

 Write the symbols:

 Cu O + H2SO4 → CuSO4 + H2O

-There are the same number of atoms on each side; the equation is balanced.
+There is the same number of atoms on each side; the equation is balanced.
 The dilute sulphuric acid and copper sulfate are both in solution, so you could write ‘aq’ underneath or show them as ions.

 Let’s look at something which needs more balancing: the reaction between iron and chlorine.
-These are both elements and you aren’t adding anything else, so the product will be iron III chloride, as long as you have lots of chlorine.
+These are both elements and you aren’t adding anything else, so the product will be iron III chlorides, as long as you have lots of chlorine.
 Chlorine makes Cl- ions and iron III ions are +++.